swiftlang/swift-evolution/proposals/00xx-remove-implicit-tuple-splat.md

 This behavior is cute, precedented in other functional languages, and has some advantages, but it also has several major disadvantages, which are all related to its syntactic form.

-* A call to foo(x) looks like a call to an overloaded version of foo, both to the compiler and to the human who maintains the code.
+* A call to `foo(x)` looks like a call to an overloaded version of `foo`, both to the compiler and to the human who maintains the code.
 This is extremely confusing if you don't know the feature exists.
 * There are real ambiguities in the syntax, e.g. involving Any arguments and situations where you want to pass a tuple value as a single parameter.
-* The current implementation has a ton of implementation bugs - it doesn’t work reliably.
+* The current implementation has a ton of implementation bugs - it doesn't work reliably.
 * The current implementation adds complexity to the type checker, slowing it down and adding maintenance burden.
 * The current implementation doesn't work the way we would want a tuple splat operation to work.
 For example, arguably, you should be able to call foo with: